chgray/DynamicTelemetry/docs/docs/Architecture.Processor.Kernel.document.md

   is made
 - **[Memory dumps](./Architecture.Action.MemoryDump.document.md)**: Complete
   process or system memory snapshots, with the offending caller fully on thread.
-  Exceptionally powerful concept when coupled with loose schemas (eg: asserts)
+  Exceptionally powerful concept when coupled with loose schemas (e.g., asserts)
 - **[eBPF program integration](./Architecture.Probe.eBPF.document.md)**:
-  Potentially using **OpenTelemetry logs as inputs into eBPF, much like syscalls today programs** for real-time analysis and filtering
+  Potentially using **OpenTelemetry logs as inputs into eBPF, much like syscalls do today**, for real-time analysis and filtering
 - **Cross-process telemetry correlation**: Unified view of telemetry across all processes on the system
-- **Kernel-level event filtering and aggregation**: Dropping or modifying telemetry, as it leaves user mode, and before it reaches other downstream user-mode processing.
-Great for saving costs, and privacy.
+- **Kernel-level event filtering and aggregation**: Dropping or modifying telemetry as it leaves user mode, and before it reaches other downstream user-mode processing.
+Great for saving costs and privacy.

 These capabilities make kernel-mode processing particularly attractive for: